 Dental implants can help patients who need to replace missing teeth due to decay, gingivitis (gum disease), or injury, or other factors.
-Dental implants provide an alternative to dental bridges and implants.
-Dental implants are replacement tooth roots that provide a strong foundation for the fixed (or removable) tooth that more naturally matches your teeth.
+Dental implants provide an alternative to dental bridges and dentures.
+These appliances are replacement tooth roots that provide a strong foundation for the fixed (or removable) tooth that more naturally matches your teeth.

 Dental implants can feel like your own teeth and can provide a better fit for more natural chewing and speech.

 The American Dental Association considers two types of implants to be best.
 They are: